 As an enterprise leader or cybersecurity professional, you know that the threat landscape is expanding.
-You also know that cybercriminals get smarter every day, using ever-more sophisticated weapons to attack organizations, disrupt operations, and compromise sensitive IT assets.
+You know that cybercriminals get smarter every day, using ever-more sophisticated weapons to attack organizations, disrupt operations, and compromise sensitive IT assets.

 To protect your organization from these attackers, you must assess and strengthen your cybersecurity posture.
 In this blog we’ll show you how to do both.
 Let’s start by first understanding what cybersecurity posture actually means.

-What Is Security Posture?
+What Is Cybersecurity Posture?

 The security status of an enterprise’s networks, information, and systems, based on information security resources and capabilities in place to manage enterprise defense and react as the situation changes.
 This includes all the security policies and employee training programs in place, along with the various security solutions deployed, such as antivirus and malware protection software.

 The Importance of Cybersecurity Posture